UK companies to trial four-day work week

 "Denmark, Sweden, the Netherlands work fewer hours than the UK, yet have higher levels of productivity," he told AFP.

-"Within Europe, Greece works more hours than anyone, and yet have the lowest levels of productivity."
+"Within Europe, Greece works more hours than anyone, and yet has the lowest levels of productivity."

 Employees in the UK work roughly 36.5 hours every week, against counterparts in Greece who clock in upwards of 40 hours, according to database company Statista.

-Phil McParlane, founder of Glasgow-based recruitment company 4dayweek.io, says offering a shorter workweek is a win-win, and even calls it "a hiring superpower".
+Phil McParlane, the founder of Glasgow recruitment company 4dayweek.io, says offering a shorter workweek is a win-win, and calls it "a hiring superpower".

 His company only advertises four-day week and flexible jobs.